nicnonnious/nicnonnious/README.md

 ## Hello citizens👋
 - 🔭 I’m currently working on computer vision projects
-- 🌱 I’m currently learning nvidia's deepseak
+- 🌱 I’m currently learning human interaction
 - 👯 I’m looking to collaborate on ML & AI projects
 - 🤔 I’m looking for help with researching about the oceans, crazy stuff down there
 - 💬 Ask me about where to find the best food